 This bill enacts a new section, R.S.
 47:1517.2, which establishes the responsibilities of the legislative auditor regarding the evaluation and reporting of tax incentives and economic development programs in Louisiana.
 The legislative auditor is tasked with conducting evaluations at least once every four years, preparing cost-benefit analyses, and assessing the effectiveness of these programs.
-The auditor will analyze various economic impacts, including job creation and effects on state revenue, and may contract with external entities for assistance in these evaluations.
-Additionally, the auditor has the authority to require companies receiving incentives to participate in evaluations and verify data.
+The auditor will also have the authority to require companies receiving incentives to participate in evaluations and verify data.
+If a company fails to comply, the auditor can recommend that the company be deemed ineligible for the incentive or program.

 HB535 Enrolled: